softwaremill/scalar-conf-website/README.md

 - **Stylus** compiles into CSS.
 - **Grunt** is used for compiling both jade, stylus into HTML and CSS and concat js files.

-**NOTE: Never update HTML or CSS directly, as updates will be removed during next compilation.**
+**NOTE:** Never update HTML or CSS directly, as updates will be removed during next compilation.

-## Running project for the first time
+## 2. Running project for the first time

 ### NodeJS

-To work on project (update anything on website) you need [Node.js](http://nodejs.org/) to be installed.
+For development you need [Node.js](http://nodejs.org/) to be installed.
 To check, if it's installed, run command `node -v` in console.

-If you see version - than you have it installed.
+If you see a version - you have it installed.

-If not - go to [http://nodejs.org/](nodejs.org) and install it from there.
+If not - go to [nodejs.org](http://nodejs.org/) and install it from there.

 ### Install dependencies